 How Do You Transplant A Japanese Maple Without Killing It?

-You can transplant a Japanese maple up to 5 feet tall on your own or with the help of another person.
+You can transplant a Japanese maple up to 5 feet tall yourself.
 For larger trees, you will need the help of specialized companies that have heavy equipment.

 Tips on how to transplant Japanese maple